Emergency Evacuation Procedures for Persons with Disabilities

 Authority and Responsibility

 Director of Affirmative Action/Americans with Disability Act (ADA) Coordinator is responsible to:

 It is the responsibility of the individual who believes that they may need assistance during an emergency to complete the online confidential Self-Identification Questionnaire.
-Environmental Health and Safety, Student and Campus Life, the Assistant Dean for Disability Services, and the Director of Affirmative Action/ADA Coordinator can help individuals locate the Questionnaire and address questions that arise while completing the form.
+Environmental Health and Safety, Student and Campus Life, the Assistant Dean of Accessibility, and the Director of Affirmative Action/ADA Coordinator can help individuals locate the Questionnaire and address questions that arise while completing the form.

 All employees, including faculty, other academic personnel, and staff shall return the Self-Identification Questionnaire to: